Art Projector Guide

 Overhead Projectors

 When I was a student in school, all the teachers used overhead projectors to project their lessons onto the wall, and the images were always quite crisp and clear.
-This makes them an excellent candidate for enlarging reference photos!
+Like opaque and slide projectors, overhead projectors have been larely replaced by cheap digital projectors.
+But if you have access to an overhead projector, they're still an excellent candidate for enlarging reference photos!